-art B: Relative Risk Assessment Notor/N/11 + Values Notes/Mitigation B1.
-Infrastructure/Natural/Cultural Concerns 1 Based on the number and kinds of values to be protected, and the difficulty to L Μ Н protect them, rank this element low, moderate, or high.
+art B: Relative Risk Assessment NT / N #+ Values Notes/Mitigation B1.
+Infrastructure/Natural/Cultural Concerns Based on the number and kinds of values to be protected, and the difficulty to L Μ н protect them, rank this element low, moderate, or high.
 Considerations: key resources potentially affected by the fire such as urban interface, structures, critical municipal watershed, commercial timber, developments, recreational facilities, power/pipelines, communication sites, highways, potential for evacuation, unique natural resources, designated areas (i.e. wilderness), T&E species habitat, and cultural sites.
 B2.
 Proximity and Threat of Fire to Values Evaluate the potential threat to values based on their proximity to the fire, and L Μ н rank this element low, moderate, or high.
-Far 171 Near 1 41 rtear B3.Social/Economic Concerns Evaluate the potential impacts of the fire to social and/or economic concerns, L Μ Н and rank this element low, moderate, or high.
-L IVI п Considerations: impacts to social or economic concerns of an individual, business, community or other stakeholder; degree of support for the wildland fire program and resulting fire effects; other fire management jurisdictions; tribal subsistence or gathering of natural resources; air quality regulatory requirements; public tolerance 1 of smoke, including health impacts; potential for evacuation and ingress/egress routes; and restrictions and/or closures in effect or being considered.
+Far 171 Near - 1 ui ricui B3.Social/Economic Concerns Evaluate the potential impacts of the fire to social and/or economic concerns, L Μ н and rank this element low, moderate, or high.
+L IVI п Considerations: impacts to social or economic concerns of an individual, business, community or other stakeholder; degree of support for the wildland fire program and resulting fire effects; other fire management jurisdictions; tribal subsistence or gathering of natural resources; air quality regulatory requirements; public tolerance of smoke, including health impacts; potential for evacuation and ingress/egress routes; and restrictions and/or closures in effect or being considered.
 Hazards Notes/Mitigation B4.
-Fuel Conditions Consider fuel conditions ahead of the fire and rank this element low, moderate, L Μ Н or high. Ľ 171 - 11 Evaluate fuel conditions that exhibit high ROS and intensity for your area, such as those caused by invasive species or insect/disease outbreaks; and/or continuity of fuels.
+Fuel Conditions Consider fuel conditions ahead of the fire and rank this element low, moderate, L Μ Н or high. Ľ 171 Evaluate fuel conditions that exhibit high ROS and intensity for your area, such as those caused by invasive species or insect/disease outbreaks; and/or continuity of fuels.
 B5.
-Fire Behavior Evaluate the current and expected fire behavior and rank this element low, L Μ н moderate, or high.
-L IVI п Considerations: intensity; rates of spread; crowning; profuse or long-range spotting.
+Fire Behavior Evaluate the current and expected fire behavior and rank this element low, L Μ н moderate, or high. - 171 Considerations: intensity; rates of spread; crowning; profuse or long-range spotting.
 B6.
 Potential Fire Growth Evaluate the potential fire growth, and rank this element low, moderate, or L Μ Н high.
-L IVI 11 Considerations: Considerations would include current and expected fire growth based on fire behavior analysis and the weather forecast and/or the ability to control the fire.
+14 141 - 11 Considerations: Considerations would include current and expected fire growth based on fire behavior analysis and the weather forecast and/or the ability to control the fire.
 Probability Notes/Mitigation B7.
 Time of Season Evaluate the potential for a long-duration fire and rank this element low, L Μ Н moderate, or high.
-Late Mid Early Considerations: time remaining until a season ending event. , B8.
-Barriers to Fire Spread 1 Evaluate the barriers to fire spread and their potential to limit fire growth, and L Μ Н rank this element low, moderate, or high.
+Late Mid Early Considerations: time remaining until a season ending event. ļ B8.
+Barriers to Fire Spread Evaluate the barriers to fire spread and their potential to limit fire growth, and L Μ Н rank this element low, moderate, or high.
 Considerations: If many natural and/or Many Few human-made barriers are present, rank this element low.
-If some barriers are present, many 1 1.0 W rank this element moderate.
+If some barriers are present, J rank this element moderate.
 If no barriers are present, rank this element high.
 B9.
 Seasonal Severity Evaluate fire danger indices and rank this element low/moderate, high, or very L/M Н VH/E high/extreme.
-1.11 Considerations: Fire danger indices such as energy release component (ERC); 1 drought status; live and dead fuel moistures; fire danger indices; adjective fire danger 1 rating; geographic area preparedness level.
+Considerations: Fire danger indices such as energy release component (ERC); drought status; live and dead fuel moistures; fire danger indices; adjective fire danger rating; geographic area preparedness level.
 Enter the number of items circled for each column.
-1
+0 11